StrongerProgrammer7/Design-patterns/README.md

           7. Write a read_from_txt method that receives file address arguments, throws an exception with &emsp;notification if the address is invalid, and returns an array of Student type objects.
           8. Test the method by outputting a brief output of information about each object.
-          9. Write a write_to_txt method that receives as address, name of a file, and a list of objects of type Student.
+          9. Write a write_to_txt method that receives as address, name of a file, and a list of objects &emsp;of type Student.
           10. Test the compatibility of these methods.
 </pre></p>
 </div>